-- approving reference access offers; - determining provisions and conditions for authorisations and supervising their implementation and conformity; - conducting frequency planning, assignment and registration procedures; - ensuring the publication and implementation of the harmonised national standards for all kinds of systems and equipment, and creating technical regulations; - coordinating the authorisation of institutions that will perform installation, measurement, maintenance and repair activities; - conducting market analyses to determine the relevant market and operators that have significant market power in the relevant market: - · determining all kinds of procedures and principles regarding fees; - · inspecting operators; - taking necessary measures; - · making regulations prescribed by the legislation; - inspecting the quality and standards of service for all kinds of electronic communications; and - enacting by-laws, communiques and other secondary regulations pertaining to the authorisations granted by Law No. 5809.
+- approving reference access offers; - determining provisions and conditions for authorisations and supervising their implementation and conformity; - conducting frequency planning, assignment and registration procedures; - ensuring the publication and implementation of the harmonised national standards for all kinds of systems and equipment, and creating technical regulations; - coordinating the authorisation of institutions that will perform installation, measurement, maintenance and repair activities; - conducting market analyses to determine the relevant market and operators that have SMP in the relevant market; - determining all kinds of procedures and principles regarding fees; - · inspecting operators; - · taking necessary measures; - · making regulations prescribed by the legislation; - inspecting the quality and standards of service for all kinds of electronic communications; and - enacting by-laws, communiques and other secondary regulations pertaining to the authorisations granted by Law No. 5809.

-Although there is no restriction regarding foreign ownership under the communications law, pursuant to the Regulation on Authorisation for Electronic Communications Sector, in order for a company to be granted an authorisation by the ICTA in the communications sector, the company has to be duly established as a limited liability or joint-stock company in accordance with Turkish Commercial Law No. 6102.
-In addition, a foreign entity or individual can be the sole shareholder of such an authorised company.
+Although there is no restriction regarding foreign ownership under the communications law, under the Regulation on Authorisation for Electronic Communications Sector, for a company to be granted an authorisation by ICTA in the communications sector, the company has to be duly established as a limited liability or joint-stock company under Turkish Commercial Law No. 6102.
+Also, a foreign entity or individual can be the sole shareholder of such an authorised company.